Things to do in Hot Springs: An Original Gangster’s Paradise

 Kathleen Walls, former reporter for Union Sentinel in Blairsville, GA, is publisher/writer for American Roads and Global Highways.
 She is a photographer with many of her original photographs appearing in her travel ezine as well as other publications, contributing to many online and print publications.

 She is the author of travel books, Georgia’s Ghostly Getaways, Finding Florida’s Phantoms, Hosts With Ghosts, and Wild About Florida series.
-Her fiction includes Last Step, which was made into a feature movie of the same name by Forbes Productions, Kudzu, Under A Bloody Flag and Under A Black Flag.
+Her newest book is American Music: Born in the USA in color with pictures of places related to music history.

-Member of International Food, Wine, and Travel Writers (IFWTA) and North American Travel Journalists Association (NATJA).
+Member of International Food, Wine, and Travel Writers (IFWTA).
 You can find her on Facebook, on Instagram, and on Twitter.